 Firstly let's get to know what these two operations are meant for.
 Reparatition and coalesce methods are used to control the number of partitions of dataframes.
 Whenever you save a dataframe you will get lot of part files in the target directory.
 This is because by default spark sets the number of partitions to 200.
 If you want your data to be saved in single file then you can use repartition or coalesce as below.
-But once again I'm telling, be careful with these two operations are very expensive as they involve shuffling.
+Be careful with these two operations because they are very expensive as they involve shuffling.

 Why are they expensive?

 Spark never likes shuffling the data.
 One more new term shuffling, which is meant by transferring the data among partitions.
-If the partitions are on different executors then there will be lot of data transfer over network that
+If the partitions are on different executors then there will be lot of data transfer over network.